-These two cost categories are defined in BVACOP and accounted for as separate headings in the Comprehensive Income and Expenditure Statement, as part of Net Expenditure on Continuing Services.
+These two cost categories are defined in SeRCOP and accounted for as part of Central Services in the Comprehensive Income and Expenditure Statement.

 s) Property, Plant and Equipment

 Assets that have physical substance and are held for use in the production or supply of goods or services, for rental to others, or for administrative purposes and that are expected to be used during more than one financial year are classified as Property, Plant and Equipment.